 Reuben Holober was elected to the Millbrae City Council in 2013.
 He has served on the Council's Technology Subcommittee and Infrastructure Task Force, and as liaison to the Parks and Recreation Commission, Sister Cities Commission, Chamber of Commerce, and MCTV Board of Directors.
 Reuben represents Millbrae regionally on the Peninsula Traffic Congestion Relief Alliance Board, San Mateo County Library Joint Powers Authority, and Caltrain Local Policy Makers Group.

 Reuben grew up in Millbrae, and attended local public schools, including Mills High School.
 He served on the Sister Cities Commission and interned for Representative Tom Lantos.
 Reuben graduated from the University of Washington and is currently enrolled at UC Berkeley’s Masters of Public Policy Program.
 Reuben previously worked for Peninsula biotech companies Natera and Crescendo.

 The City Councilmembers are elected officers identified in Government Code Section 87200 and file statements of economic interests with the City Clerk's office.
 Copies of the statements of economic interests filed by the above elected officers may be obtained by visiting the offices of the Fair Political Practices Commission (FPPC) or the City Clerk.
 The physical address of the FPPC is 428 J Street, Suite 620, Sacramento, CA 95814, The phsical address of the City Clerk's office is 621 Magnolia Avenue, Millbrae, CA 94030.
 The statements of economic interest for some state and local government agency officers may be available in electronic format on the FPPC's website at http://www.fppc.ca.gov/.

-Click here to view the Agency Report of Public Offical Appointments - FPPC Form 806.
+The Agency Report of Public Offical Appointments - FPPC Form 806, can be viewed here.